 As his connection with Relais & Chateaux built, he’d unknowingly been paving the way for his future.
 When visiting America, he had the honor of working at other restaurants affiliated with Relais & Chateaux- Blantyre in Lenox, Massachusetts being one.
 Here was his first taste of New England- a place where some of the most incredible food is passed around over picnic benches on styrofoam plates.

-Maine itself is seen by many as the definition of humbling beauty, and as a Mainer myself, I can’t disagree.
+Maine itself is seen by many as the definition of humbling beauty.
 Quiet and lacking in pretension- New England stayed in the back of Jonathan’s mind as his Visa ended and he made his way back across the pond… To work a winter season in Switzerland.

-A day before his contract was up and the season ended, he got a very interesting phone call from a man he’d never met before, a man who would change his future trajectory forever- Laurie Bongiorno.
-Yet another star-studded chef with a severe thirst to become part of the Relais & Chateaux, who apparently thought Jonathan Cartwright was going to help him get there.
+A day before his contract was up and the season ended, Cartwright received an interesting phone call from a man previously unbeknownst to him– Laurie Bongiorno.
+Bongiorno, another star-studded chef with a severe thirst to become part of the Relais & Chateaux, apparently thought Jonathan Cartwright was going to help him get there.
 A bit of a spoiler, but he wasn’t wrong… The only catch?
 He had to pick up his life and move to tiny Kennebunkport, Maine, where Laurie saw his vision flourishing.
 This brainchild would soon become what we know as the White Barn Inn.